IU-PR/Capstone_project/content/docs/2025/PALTUS/week1.md

 ### Backend
 - **Java Spring Boot**
   *Justification:* Selected for robustness, scalability, and a strong ecosystem for RESTful APIs.
 Includes powerful tools for authentication, scheduling, and database interactions.

+## Weekly commitments #
+1. Sergey Knyazkin (lead):
+   - Configured Docker for frontend
+   - Added Frontend configuration (boilerplate)
+   - Created design in Figma
+2. Aidar Sarvartdinov:
+   - Created overall idea and most functions
+   - Added backend configuration
+3. Amir Fayzullin:
+   - Created a prompt for AI-model
+4. Ramazan Gizamov:
+   - Wrote report
+   - Helped with design in Figma
+5. Igor Dubrovsky
+   - Explored available LLM models and their API to utilize them in the project
+   - Configured Docker for backend
+6. Danil Demin
+   - Suggested format for JSON used in prompt